 Robert Pokorny

 Robert, an experienced London supply teacher, shares ways to succeed on your first day of primary supply teaching.
-A helpful guide if you’re wondering what to bring to school.
+Here's a helpful guide if you’re wondering what to bring into school for your next supply role!

 If you are new to supply teaching (or an experienced supply teacher looking for new inspiration!), I hope these tips will help make your first day at a new school smoother.